 Paraprofessionals have often worked in the field of special education for many years.
-I know at the high school where I work, there are many people who have made a career of being a paraprofessional and wouldn’t have it any other way.
+At the high school where I work, I know there are many people who have made a career of being a paraprofessional and wouldn’t have it any other way.

 According to these seasoned paraprofessionals, to be good team players special educators need to:

 - Have a sense of humor.